top of page

 We are ambitious for all our children in the teaching of Modern Foreign Languages.
 The MFL curriculum at Dane Royd Junior and Infant School begins in Upper Foundation Stage and continues through to Year 6.
 We teach French as our first Modern Foreign Language, taught by a language specialist with a degree in French and German.

-In French our intention is that children develop an interest in learning other languages in a way that is both enjoyable and stimulating.
+In French our intention is that children develop an interest in French in a way that is both enjoyable and stimulating.
 We encourage children’s confidence whilst developing their curiosity as to how language is structured.

-Our programme of study is very clear and well sequenced, developing skills in reading, writing, speaking, listening.
+Our programme of study is very clear and well sequenced.
 Grammar is taught systematically to enable children to use and apply their French learning in a variety of contexts laying the foundations for future language learning.

 When teaching languages we aim to:

-We follow the Little Languages Scheme of Work in EYFS and Key Stage 1 and the ‘La Jolie Ronde’ Scheme of work in Key Stage 2 to ensure coverage and progression across school.
+We follow the Little Languages Scheme of Work in EYFS and Key Stage 1 and the ‘Wakefield/La Jolie Ronde’ Scheme of work in Key Stage 2 to ensure coverage and progression across school.
 Both schemes are written by the Wakefield School Improvement Advisor Rachel Redfearn.
-The MFL Language Leaders attended termly training to support the teaching of Languages in the school lead by Rachel Redfearn.

-Our Scheme of Work has clear age related expectations; it is clear what children should be able to do and understand in MFL.
-Assessment is based upon the explicit expectations written in the Long Term Plan which includes pupils’ achievement in reading, writing, speaking, listening and grammar.
+Our Scheme of Work has clear age-related expectations; it is clear what children should be able to do and understand in MFL.
+Assessment is based upon the explicit expectations written in the long term plan which includes pupils’ attainment in grammar, phonics and vocabulary.
 We strive to ensure that our pupils’ attainment is in line with or exceeds their potential when we consider the varied starting points of all our children.

 Our MFL Curriculum Overview

-Impact - How will it help our children?
+Impact - What difference will it make to our children?

 At Dane Royd Junior and Infant School, pupils leave KS2 well prepared for the rigour of language learning at KS3 and beyond.
 It is our hope that the vast majority of our former pupils will take and be successful in GCSE languages or as part of their Ebacc qualification.
 The teaching of foreign languages supports children to be confident communicators and think as global citizens.
 The MFL curriculum goes beyond the teaching of a language, it includes intercultural understanding and the aspects of spiritual, moral, social and cultural development.
 MFL is monitored by our subject leader throughout all year groups using a variety of strategies.
 These include class assemblies, book scrutinies, lesson observations, staff discussions and pupil voice.